openvinotoolkit/npu_plugin/src/vpux_compiler/docs/chapters/generated/dialect/IE/_passes.md

 The pass is a part of `AdjustForVPU` pipeline.
 It replaces IE::StridedSlice with non zero masks to a simpler IE::StridedSlice with zero masks + IE::Reshape It replaces IE::StridedSlice with dense<1> strides strides with a simple IE::Slice operation
+### `-split-conv-with-multiple-fq`: Splits Convolution for multiple FakeQuantize
+The pass is a part of `HardwareMode` pipeline.

+It splits `Convolution` operation with multiple consumers with `FakeQuantize` operations, into multiple `Convolution` operations, one for each consumer.
+This transformation is needed to be able to quantize convolution and fuse bias and post-processing operations.
 ### `-split-fake-quant`: Splits FakeQuantize
 The pass is a part of `LowPrecision` pipeline.